 At the moment, this option is available to credit cardholders, but soon it will include anyone with a line of credit with Wells Fargo (student loan, personal loan, mortgage, or car loan).
 To participate in a free program, you need to access it through the bank’s app on your tablet or smartphone.

 The free score is available to anyone with a consumer credit account.

 Even though FICO is the most widely used credit score system, it is helpful to know your score according to other reputable systems.
-Below is the list of four credit cards which provide other free credit scores.
+Below is a list of four credit cards that provide other free credit scores.

 On TD CreditView online dashboard, you can get current information on your credit history.
 The credit score they use is VantageScore.

 At US Bank, cardholders can view their Experian credit score when they log on to their online accounts.